joriswit/YASS/ReadMe.txt

 Compiling the Program
 ---------------------
-You need FPC 3.1.1 (development version) to compile PIC compatible shared libraries.
-This is required by Android 6.0.
+You need FPC 3.1.1 (development version) to build the native Pascal module.
+This is because Android 8.0 has blocked various syscalls which are used by FPC 3.0.4.

 The paths to the Android NDK must be configured in the Lazarus project file (yassjni.lpi).